MugishaU/quizzo/README.md

 - In new repo run `npm start`

 ## Known Bugs
-- Not optimised for mobile devices
+- Not optimised for mobile devices/ narrower screens
 - If the there aren't enough questions for a chosen topic in the external API database, quiz crashes without informing user and requires restarting from home page
+- Home button in navbar doesn't redirect to top of home page until a quiz has been started